DoctorRu/weather-app/README.md

 Required API: Google Geocoding

-Before start go to https://console.developers.google.com Create a project and enable Google Maps Geocoding API, <br>then create the file **keys.js** and put your API credentials.
+Before start go to https://console.developers.google.com<br>
+and create a project, enable Google Maps Geocoding API, <br>
+then in your cloned folder create the file **keys.js** and put your API credentials.

 > keys.js